wejeus/trakk/README.md

 # ROADMAP
 * Move ref database into repo dir.
 Should be transparent to normal git usage and updated and commited automatically (potential updates to origin will be detected by git)
 * When initializing new dir automatically create directory structure instead of require that it already exists

+BUGS
+* throws error if repo dir is non existing or .trakk.config is missing